 Workshop Goals

-Given the shifts in climate and related phenomena in 2024 alone, Full-Circle can now only be considered a summit in the midst of a global emergency.
-Even if this seems alarmist and overblown, it would be useful to operate under this assumption just in case it is not.
-The diverse knowledge and expertise present in the workshop will enable participants to learn about and utilize current climate research to develop innovative and viable communication strategies.
-These will be published online and be made public.
-The work will be based on climate science and informed by knowledge of its likely impact on human beings and ecosystems.
-It will be aimed at behavior change and policy objectives and incorporate theories of change that account for knowledge of human behavior and cultural dynamics, narrative, and rhetoric.
-All of this will be designed to take form through visualization, the media arts, creative inquiry, and arts expertise.
+Given the shifts in climate and related phenomena in 2024, Full-Circle is a summit amid a global emergency.
+The diverse knowledge and expertise presented in this workshop will enable participants to learn and utilize current climate research to develop innovative and viable communication strategies.
+These strategies will be publicly available online.
+The work is based on climate science and considers its impact on humans and ecosystems.
+It will be aimed at policy change, considering human behavior and cultural dynamics, narrative, and rhetoric.
+The outcome will take the form of a visualization, the media arts, which will include creative inquiry and arts expertise.

-- Integrate your thinking and articulate communication strategies creative and insightful enough to shift policymaking and people’s individual choices sufficiently to carbon sufficiently to level or reduce climate change.
+- Integrate our thinking and articulate communication strategies that are creative and insightful enough to shift policymaking and people’s individual choices sufficiently to reduce carbon emissions and level or reduce climate change.

-- Experience the transformative practice of integrating your knowledge and expertise with that of others whose work is very different from your own but equally essential for meeting challenges and seizing opportunities of our time.
+- Integrate the transformative practice of your knowledge and diverse expertise to meet challenges and seize opportunities of our time.

 A Short Documentation Video from the Event